typesnippet/antd-phone-input/README.md

 ## Contribute

 Any contribution is welcome.
-If you have any ideas or suggestions, feel free to open an issue or a pull request.
-And don't forget to add tests for your changes.
+Don't hesitate to open an issue or discussion if you have questions about your project's usage and integration.
+For ideas or suggestions, please open a pull request.
+Your name will shine on our contributors' list.
+Be proud of what you build!

 ## License